Links on Android Authority may earn us a commission. Learn more.

 The Deebot X1 Omni succeeds in its main goal, which is offering a do-it-all cleaning machine that minimizes the amount of time you spend on maintenance.
 You will need to change out mops and tanks every now and then, not to mention buy and replace dust bags.
 But for the people who can afford it, the Omni — or rather, the Omni Station — reduces this work as much as possible.
 I think most people would rather deal with large containers every month or two than small containers every few days.

 In terms of cleaning, the Omni does well, just not with the perfection and reliability you might be hoping for from something priced over $1,500.
-But as with most robots, you should expect to break out a handheld mop or vac occasionally to finish spots the Omni misses.
+As with most robots, you should expect to break out a handheld mop or vac occasionally to finish spots the Omni misses.

 The X1 Omni succeeds in its main goal, which is offering a do-it-all cleaning machine that minimizes the amount of time you spend on maintenance.

 Roborock’s S7 MaxV Ultra, meanwhile, is the elephant in the room.
-The Omni is better in some ways — hot-drying mopping is far better than the Ultra’s air drying — but the Ultra is on par are ahead of Ecovacs’s product in crucial areas, all while costing $150 less.
+The Omni is better in some ways — hot-dry mopping is far better than the Ultra’s air drying — but the Ultra is on par or ahead of ECOVACS’s product in crucial areas, all while costing $150 less.
 That’s money that could be put towards a robot’s replenishables, like dust bags or cleaning liquid.

 The Deebot X1 Omni is clearly aimed at wealthier shoppers who want maximum convenience, and don’t mind a high price tag.
 They’ll be bothered by Yiko and a few cleaning quirks, but those are things they can probably overlook.
 For everyone else, the robot is beautiful overkill.